Showing posts with label train depot. Show all posts

 2024 July 9, 2024 Tuesdays Day Trip to Pulaski and Lynnville, TN

-Ava and Trail of Tears Statue
+Ava and the Trail of Tears Statue

-We saw a golden raintree, a Statue, and several Markers.
+We saw a golden rain tree, a Statue, and several Markers.

 We were getting ready to leave when we saw pictures of the Trail of Tears in the tunnel under the highway.